 Human Trafficking Presentations

-The Intercommunity Peace & Justice Center offers a Human Trafficking Presentation for Junior High and High Schoolers as well as parishes and churches.
+The Intercommunity Peace & Justice Center offers a Human Trafficking Presentation for Junior High and High School students, as well as parishes and churches.
 Contact us today to schedule a presentation for your group!

-Contact IPJC to schedule a webinar for your 7th or 8th grade classroom
+Contact IPJC to schedule a webinar for your 7th or 8th or grade High School classroom.

 See Human Trafficking Workshop Flyer for details.